pocketblue/pocketblue/docs/mipad5.md

 ### Known bugs

 - shutdown process is broken
+- sound is cracking sometimes, it can be fixed after rebooting device, or by using headphones
 - fell free to open issue and report any other bugs you find

 ### Uninstall fedora and get stock rom back